Nathan Healy

 Frequently Asked Questions

-Yes, Louisville homeowners have access to net metering through LG&E (Louisville Gas and Electric) and KU Energy.
-Kentucky state law requires investor-owned utilities to offer net metering, meaning excess solar energy your system sends to the grid earns you credits at the full retail rate — helping offset your electricity bill.
+Yes, Louisville homeowners served by LG&E have access to net metering.
+Kentucky state law requires investor-owned utilities, including LG&E, to offer net metering for solar systems up to 45 kW.
+LG&E offers full retail net metering, meaning excess solar energy you send to the grid earns credits at the same rate you pay for electricity.

 Yes, solar panels can increase your home value in Louisville.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $300,000 Louisville home, that could mean over $12,000 in added value.
+For a median-priced Louisville home, that could represent a meaningful boost at resale.

-It’s worth noting that this benefit typically applies to owned systems, not leased panels.
-If you purchase your solar system outright, that added equity becomes part of your home’s market value — making it a meaningful long-term financial consideration for Louisville homeowners.
+It’s worth noting that this benefit typically applies to owned systems, not leased ones.
+If you purchase your solar system outright, the added value generally transfers to the home.
+With a lease, the panels are owned by the solar company, which may affect how buyers and appraisers view the system.

-For a cash purchase, a typical Louisville home requires a 6.38 kW system priced around $20,340.
+For homeowners who prefer to purchase outright, a typical Louisville system costs around $20,340.
 Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate.
+Use the calculator above for a personalized estimate based on your home size.

-For many Louisville homeowners, solar can be worth it financially — especially with a lease option.
-With Palmetto’s LightReach program, there’s no upfront investment required.
-Your fixed monthly lease payment is typically less than your current electricity bill, meaning you can start saving from day one.
+For Louisville homeowners, solar can be worth it financially — especially with a lease option.
+With Palmetto’s LightReach lease, your monthly payment is typically less than your current LG&E electricity bill, meaning you can start saving from day one with no upfront investment required.